Hutchinson Central Technical High School

 • Objectives: This course will broaden and solidify your knowledge of US History and develop your critical thinking and analytical skills.
 Your writing ability will also greatly improve by culling the aforementioned knowledge and skills.

 • Internationalism: US History is full of events and movements that reflect the America's role in various “Global Ages.”
-International themes such as immigration, war, culture, religion, imperialism, the arts, etc. in this course are marked with an [ *].
+International themes such as immigration, war, culture, religion, imperialism, the arts, etc.

 Readings

-• Text: Kennedy, David, Lizabeth Cohen and Thomas Bailey, The American Pageant: A History of the Republic, 13th Edition.
+• Text: Kennedy, David, Lizabeth Cohen and Thomas Bailey, The American Pageant: A History of the Republic, 16th, 17th Edition.

 • Readings: Selected articles/chapters will be assigned throughout the year from, but not limited to, the following historians; Frederick Jackson Turner, Charles Beard, Richard Hofstadter, Eric Foner, Howard Zinn, Linda Kerber, et al.